-William "Billy" Ray Cyrus (born August 25, 1961) is an American country music singer, songwriter and actor.
+Billy Ray Cyrus (born William Ray Cyrus on August 25, 1961) is an American country music singer-songwriter and actor.

 Having released twelve studio albums and forty-four singles since 1992, he is best known for his number one single "Achy Breaky Heart", which became the first single ever to achieve triple Platinum status in Australia.
 It was also the best-selling single in the same country in 1992 and was translated into more than 100 languages.
 Thanks to the video of this hit, the line dance catapulted into the mainstream, becoming a worldwide craze.